Windshield Tint Laws 2025: What’s Legal, What’s Not, and What to Consider

 Here’s where things have shifted:

 With modern ceramic tints and clear films gaining popularity, many drivers assume legality based on appearance.
-But some of these high-performance films still reduce visibility slightly, especially at night.
+But some of these high-performance films still reduce visibility slightly, especially at night, which can impair the driver’s visibility and increase accident risk.
+Improper tinting can also impact the safety of other drivers on the road by making it harder for them to see your signals or vehicle in low-light conditions.
 That’s led to some legal gray areas some officers consider them fine, others don’t.

 This one’s worth noting.
 More states are now recognizing medical exemptions for windshield tinting people with conditions like lupus, skin cancer, or light sensitivity can apply for a waiver.
 But the process varies wildly, and documentation must usually be kept in the car.